Brad Miller Player Props: Rangers vs. Astros

 Brad Miller At The Plate

-- Miller is hitting .231 with four doubles, a home run and nine walks.
+- Miller is hitting .226 with four doubles, a home run and 10 walks.

-- Miller has had a base hit in 11 of 24 games this season, and multiple hits once.
+- In 11 of 25 games this season, Miller has picked up at least one hit, including one game with multiple hits.

-- In five games this year, Miller has picked up an RBI, with more than one RBI once.
+- In five games this season, Miller has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.